Parents and citizens

 Some Australian state schools, both primary and high, are supported by parents and citizens' associations also known as PCA or P&C. These groups provide volunteer support, raise funds for infrastructure and other expenses and assist in the administration of their school.

-A large part of many P&C activities is the provision of subsidies to school excursions and other supplemental and extracurricular activities.
+A large part of many P&C activities is the provision of subsidies for school excursions and other supplemental and extracurricular activities.

 P&Cs encourage the general public and local businesses to become involved with their local schools.

 Recent years have seen a number of changes to the environment in which P&Cs operate.